AnomitraSarkar/brain-flow-builder/README.md

 ## Todo:
-[-] Setup Save settings using firebase or auth using supabase [-] Load using ml files parsers, or just include tensorflow.js [-] Function representation in model representation for activation functions [-] save in ml based formats
+[-] Setup Save settings using firebase or auth using supabase [-] Load using ml files parsers, or just include tensorflow.js [*] Function representation in model representation for activation functions [-] save in ml based formats
-[-] pip library for this representational ai using some gradio af interface, hosted locally or something
+[-] pip library for this representational ai using some gradio af interface, hosted locally or something [-] Create Segregation dropdowns, as in all, layers, activation, etc [-] sequential data
 ### Features list
 1. 2d view
 2. 3d view